belgianmobileid/doc/directIntegration/authentication.md

 A certificate provider can opt to issue three types of certificates, each requiring its own degree of vetting rigor.
 In order of increasing rigor (and naturally, cost) they are: Domain Validation, Organization Validation and Extended Validation.

 The Domain Validation certificate doesn’t provide sufficient identity guarantees to itsme.
-So, <b>only the Organization Validation and Extended Validation certificates are supported</b>.
+So, <b>only the Organization Validation and Extended Validation certificates</b> are supported.

 ## Mapping the user